nikodallanoce/PokeBOT/src/README.md

 │   ├── 📄move_effects.py  # computes the drain, heal, recoil etc... of the moves
 │   ├── 📄stats.py  # stats computation
 │   └── 📄useful_data.py  # stores useful data for the entire engine
+├── 📂minimax  # methods for the minimax implementation │   ├── 📂heuristic  # methods for the minimax implementation │   │   ├── 📄Heuristic.py  # abstract class for the heuristics
+│   │   └── 📄...  # various heuristics used in the project
+│   ├── 📄BattleStatus.py  # methods that deal with a minimax node
+│   ├── 📄NodePokemon.py  # methods for updating informations about pokémon in a minimax node │   └── 📄RandomSearch.py  # random search to look for hyper-parameters
 ├── 📂players  # the bot's playstyles
 │   ├── 📄baseline_player.py  # MaxBasePower and BestDamage players
 │   ├── 📄MiniMaxPlayer.py  # player that follows a MiniMax strategy